South Africa invites international partnerships to implement plans for economic growth

 As a driver of the Codes of Good Practice for Broad- Based Black Economic Empowerment, and as directed by the priorities identified in the Industrial Policy Action Plan and the New Growth Path, the NEF has developed finance products that are ideal for black entrepreneurs who would typically not be successful in raising funds from commercial funders.

-Research conducted by Who Owns Whom, reveals that BEE equity ownership on the JSE’s average market cap of approximately R7.3 trillion, stands at about 3%, or approximately R219 billion, which is directly and indirectly owned by black South Africans.
-To reach 25% of black ownership it requires an additional 22% worth R1.6 trillion at current estimated market cap.
-These statistics are correct as at 20 February 2012.
-Clearly, the journey towards meaningful black economic participation is far from over.
+Research conducted by Who Owns Whom, reveals that BEE equity ownership on the JSE’s average market cap of approximately R13 trillion , stands at about 3%, or approximately R391 billion, which is directly and indirectly owned by black South Africans.
+To reach 25% of black ownership it requires an additional 22% worth R2.9 trillion at current estimated market cap.
+These statistics are correct as at 26 October 2018.
+Clearly, the journey towards meaningful black economic participation is far from over

 Growing value, creating jobs

-In order to give effect to President Jacob Zuma’s injunction regarding the need for the country to maximise job creation, very solid work has gained momentum in the NEF’s Strategic Projects Fund (SPF), a unit of the NEF established with a mandate to increase the participation of black people in early-stage projects that are aligned to national government policy.
+In order to give effect to government’s injunction regarding the need for the country to maximise job creation, very solid work has gained momentum in the NEF’s Strategic Projects Fund (SPF), a unit of the NEF established with a mandate to increase the participation of black people in early-stage projects that are aligned to national government policy.
 The SPF has been created to seek competitive opportunity for the South African economy and the inclusion of black participation in opportunities at the outset of projects, as opposed to doing so during equity closure.
-In this area of work, which holds out lucrative opportunities for foreign direct investors, the NEF has approved 27 transactions for feasibility studies, with a further 15 projects in the pipeline.
+In this area of work, which holds out lucrative opportunities for foreign direct investors, the portfolio consists of projects in various stages of development i.e. scoping, pre-feasibility, bankable feasibility, financial close, construction, and operations.

-The total portfolio size is approximately ZAR 30 billion with projects from infrastructure, Green Economy and Mineral beneficiation.
+The total portfolio size is approximately R13.2 billion with projects from infrastructure, Green Economy, and Mineral beneficiation.
 The NEF is in the process of exploring potential co-financing or syndication arrangements with international and local strategic equity partners, and this will include both international and local Development Finance Institutions.
-Should the NEF take up its rights to invest in those projects, the NEF investment required will be ZAR 4,3 billion.
-The time required until full closure of the projects is between 1 to 3 years, and will create between 150 000 to 200 000 new decent jobs.
-This is a clear demonstration of the NEF’s commitment to the President’s action plan around job creation.
+The portfolio aims to create over 52 000 new jobs which is a clear demonstration of the NEF’s commitment to the President’s action plan around job creation.

 Taking the lead in targeted sectors